VishalLokam/microservice-application-with-openai/ai-service/README.md

-# [Work In Progress] Microservice application with an OpenAI component
+# AI-Service for the ecommerce website
+Purpose of the `ai-service` is to generate description for the products using `product name` and `tags` associated to the products.

-## How to run the ai-service
+## How to run the ai-service locally
 open the `ai-service` folder
 1. Install python dependencies by running the below command
     ```